Medically reviewed by Kristin Hall, FNP

 If your ED is caused by a psychological factor such as anxiety, options like cognitive behavioral therapy (CBT) may be helpful.
 We’ve talked more about treating this form of ED in our guide to the psychological causes of erectile dysfunction.

-Making certain changes to your habits and lifestyle can have a positive impact on your sexual performance, including the quality and consistency of your erections.
+Both anxiety and erectile dysfunction often improve with a healthy lifestyle.
+Making changes to your habits and lifestyle may have a positive impact on your sexual performance, including the quality and consistency of your erections.
 Try to: